eufsa/datasets/README.md

 # EUFS Autonomous Datasets

+**This repo has moved to gitlab - https://gitlab.com/eufs/datasets**

 A collection of datasets gathered by the EUFS team whilist developing an autonomous formula student car.

 All datasets come in a rosbag format and can be used directly in ROS.
 Otherwise, raw data can be extracted using [bag_tools](http://wiki.ros.org/bag_tools).